NordloBorasAB/docker-netmgmt/README.md

 <p>The easiest solution is to point the dns names to a public address on the firewall and configure dnat on port 80 towards the Docker host.
 Port 80 will reply with a redirect to https which is closed but you will still get valid certs without publishing any services.
 Add the DNS records to a private DNS and access your services with a valid certificate.
 </p>

-## Wildcard certifikat
+## Wildcard certificates

-Om du vill använda ett lokalt wildcard certifikat för Traefik behöver du göra följande:
+To use purchased wildcard certificates do the following:

-Plocka bort följande rader från "command" och "volumes" under Traefik-containerns konfiguration:
+Remove these lines under "command" and "volumes" for the Traefik container:

      commands:
       - "--certificatesresolvers.letsencrypt.acme.storage=acme.json"